Jedediah Smith Redwoods State Park: Conservation efforts

 In the mid-1900s, Jedediah Smith Redwood Park was part of a larger discussion on preserving California coastal redwoods.
 During the 1960s, conservationists and policymakers argued over allowing the lumber industry to gain access to the forests.

 In 1966, President Lyndon B Johnson proposed a Redwood National Park which would include the Jedediah Smith Redwood State Park and surrounding land to protect the old growth forests.
 Notably, the Save-the-Redwoods League advocated for state-level conservation efforts that collaborated with lumber companies rather than federal-level efforts.
 The Miller Redwood Company was one of many key players who opposed the park’s creation due to the potential loss of jobs.
 Jedediah Smith Redwood Park played a large role in the redwood conservation movement.

 Recreation

 The park consists of 18 mi of hiking trails and over 100 campsites.
 Mill Creek flows through the park and merges with the Smith River near the campground.
 In the warm season, a seasonal bridge is placed across Mill Creek for easier access to Mill Creek Trail and one end of Hiouchi Trail.

+The Grove of Titans boardwalk opened along the newly realigned Mill Creek trail in 2022, allowing park visitors low impact access to some of the largest and oldest coast redwoods in the world.